MarkBind/markbind/docs/userGuide/plugins/tags.md

 ```
 </div>

-Tags in `site.json` will be merged with the ones in the front matter, and are processed after front matter tags.
+Tags in `site.json` will be merged with the ones in the frontmatter, and are processed after frontmatter tags.
 See [Hiding Tags](../tweakingThePageStructure.html#hiding-tags) for more information.

 #### Advanced Tagging Tips